Lesley Joseph: Stage

 Joseph hosting A Breath of Fresh Air by the Chiltern Shakespeare Society in June 2008.

 Joseph made her stage debut in 1964, appearing as Hermia in a production of A Midsummer Night's Dream at Abington Park Museum, Northampton.
 She appeared in the same play four years later as Titania with the Royal Shakespeare Company.
 In May 1973, Joseph appeared in Godspell at the Pavilion Theatre, Bournemouth.
 In 1981, she appeared as Edith Piaf in Piaf at the Belgrade Theatre.
 Joseph went on to appear in multiple productions of Cinderella, Dick Whittington and Snow White and the Seven Dwarfs throughout her career.

 In 2004, she appeared as Evy Meara in a tour of The Gingerbread Lady.
 She also performed in the UK tour of The Vagina Monologues, and again in 2006.
 In 2011, Joseph appeared as Chris in the stage show Calendar Girls, based on the film of the same name.
 She returned to the stage show eight years later in the role of Jessie.
 In 2014, Joseph starred as Myra Wilson in the UK Tour of Hot Flush!.

 In 2015, Joseph appeared as Miss Hannigan in the stage production of Annie at certain venues, sharing the role with Jodie Prenger, Elaine C Smith and Craig Revel Horwood.
 In 2017, Joseph portrayed Frau Blucher in the West End production of Young Frankenstein.

 Between 2022 and 2024, Joseph starred in Sister Act: The Musical, playing the roles of Sister Mary Lazarus and Mother Superior.
 Between 2024 and 2025, she appeared as Grandma in the UK tour of The Addams Family.
+In 2026, she appeared as Molly in Road.